vega/altair/doc/user_guide/internals.rst

 visualizations requires a frontend that is correctly set up, but strictly speaking that rendering is generally not controlled by the Altair package.

-Altair chart to Vega-Lite Spec
+Altair Chart to Vega-Lite Spec
 ------------------------------
 Since Altair is fundamentally about constructing chart specifications, the central functionality of any chart object are the :meth:`~Chart.to_dict` and